Aaron Beashel • Dec 4, 2014

 Winning more work: Presenting a winning quote, proposal, or pitch

 An accountant could never send a quote where the numbers don’t add up.
 Nor should a visual brand send a proposal that isn't as stunning as the work they do.
 It all matters.
 Often, it is your sales proposal that introduces your brand to decision makers who are signing-off on the expenditure.
 We think it’s important to make sure you’re wearing your Sunday best.

 “I’ve won enough deals,” said no salesperson ever.

-In our first article in this series, we looked at how to set yourself up to win work before you’ve even submitted a quote.
-In this article, we want to look at what you can do to make the actual quote as successful as possible.
-Of course we’re biased and think one way you can do it is by using Qwilr to share your quote – but that’s actually only a small part of what we want to talk about.
-We promise.
+Of course, you want to win more business and build your brand.
+And in this article, we discuss what you can do to make your sales proposal as successful as possible.
+Full disclosure: we’re biased and think the best way to close more deals is by using Qwilr to create and share your proposal— but that’s actually only a small part of what we want to talk about.
+We promise. 😉

 Be willing to challenge your customer’s view of their problem and your role

 Implicit in the anecdote above is this: a winning proposal doesn’t just answer the customer’s question, it sometimes challenges either what the customer wants or what they think your company can do.

 A winning proposal doesn’t just answer the customer’s question, it sometimes challenges either what the customer wants or what they think your company can do.